Master of Science in Geosciences (Geology)

 Geoscience educators teach at various levels, lead science departments, develop curricula, and engage students in field learning.
 Many also support outreach to promote public understanding of earth sciences.

-Applicants to the Master of Science in Geosciences (Geology) program at Fort Hays State University must hold a bachelor’s degree in geology, geosciences, environmental science, or a closely related scientific field.
-A strong foundation in earth sciences, demonstrated through relevant prior coursework, is essential for success at the graduate level.
+Applicants to the Master of Science in Geosciences (Geology) program at Fort Hays State University must hold a bachelor’s degree in geology, geosciences, environmental science, or a closely related field.
+A solid foundation in earth sciences, evidenced by relevant coursework, is essential for success at the graduate level.

 Application Materials